Financial Aid 101

 Under what circumstances might my financial aid award change in future years?

 Your financial aid is awarded for three years, so your aid will not decrease.
-It is possible that your aid could increase if you work in eligible public interest jobs over the summer before your third year of law school.

 How do I pay for law school if the financial aid that was offered to me does not cover my cost of attendance?